Cost Anomaly Detection

 Investigating Anomalies

-Each anomaly graph represents one interesting row of data from the Tabular View.
+Each anomaly graph represents one interesting row of data from the Dashboard Table View or Tabular View.

 The graph shows the cost data over the 30 days, along with the calculated moving average and the upper and lower limits of the Bollinger Bands.
-You can hover the mouse cursor over the graph to see the values for specific points.
+You can hover over the graph to see the values for specific points.

 To further research the anomaly in Cloud Cost Optimization, you can load the Cloud Cost Analyzer dashboard and add filters for the dimension values specified under the anomaly graph.

-Note:To load the Cloud Cost Analyzer dashboard, navigate to Dashboards > Cloud, and select Cloud Cost Analyzer from the drop-down.
+Note:To load the Cloud Cost Analyzer dashboard, go to Dashboards > Cloud, and click the dashboard name and select Cloud Cost Analyzer.

 Cloud Cost Anomaly Alerts